-LASIK can also be offered to patients who have had cataract surgery or refractive lens exchange and are seeking either independence from their glasses or to better-uncorrected distance vision.
+LASIK can also be offered to patients who’ve had cataract surgery in South Africa (or even the rest of the world) or refractive lens exchange: those who are seeking independence from their glasses or to improve uncorrected distance vision.

 Bladeless LASIK Eye Surgery

-During the LASIK procedure, an ultra-thin flap is made in the cornea with the use of a femtosecond pulse laser or FS200.
-This procedure is completely bladeless, and 2000 000 gas bubbles gently separate the layers of the tissue.
+During the LASIK procedure, an ultra-thin flap is made in the cornea using a laser for eye surgery called a femtosecond pulse laser (FS200).
+This procedure is completely bladeless and painless, as 2,000,000 gas bubbles gently separate the tissue layers.

-Once the flap has been made in the cornea, it is folded back, and the corneal tissue underneath is removed using an EX500 WaveLight excimer laser.
-The flap is then gently placed in its original position, covering the area where the corneal tissue was removed.
+Once the flap in the cornea is made, it’s folded back.
+The corneal tissue underneath is removed using an EX500 WaveLight excimer laser.
+This flap is then placed in its original position, covering the area where the tissue was removed.